tildejustin/autoresetter/README.md

 > pillager_outpost, mineshaft, mansion, jungle_pyramid, desert_pyramid, igloo, ruined_portal, shipwreck, swamp_hut, stronghold, monument, ocean_ruin, fortress, endcity, buried_treasure, village, nether_fossil, and bastion_remnant.

+I think radius should be <=12 to search in spawnchunks?
+Not sure but keep it small :P.

 Examples of valid configs are:

 ```